github1001/Parse-Web-data-with-Jsoup/README.md

 It was one of those tasks for a job interview

 Oh, well.
 I didn't get the job despite completing it.
 I still did it though for the pursuit of knowledge and science.
-I don't know if this is science.

 Well, Jsoup connect may throw some SSL error if called from the website directly, so I parsed the website locally as html file if I have too.